 About Coach Kenzie

 I am a sponsored runner with a niche in ultra distance trail running.
-For the last 6 years I have been mainly focused on ultra distance mountain races but have also completed an Ironman 70.3 and countless marathons and 13.1’s (even a 50 mile all pavement race – twice because once is never enough?).
+For the last 7 years I have been mainly focused on ultra distance mountain races but have also completed an Ironman 70.3 and countless marathons and 13.1’s (even a 50 mile all pavement race – twice because once is never enough?).
 My passion is helping others find their potential in whatever their running goals may be.
-Through a combination of scientific principles and customized training, I coach clients anywhere from a 5k to 100 miles.
+Through a combination of scientific principles and customized training, I coach clients anywhere from a 5k to 100 miles on all surfaces.
 Click on the coaching tab to check out the options!

 My personal philosophy: